Azure/Azure-Verified-Modules/docs/content/faq/_index.md

 However, the AVM core team is focused on the following activities to facilitate and optimize the development process:

-- Leveraging telemetry and learnings from CARML to prioritize the development of Terraform modules.
+- Leveraging customer demand, telemetry and learnings from CARML to prioritize the development of Terraform modules.
 - Providing automated tools and processes (CI environment and automated tests).
 - Accelerating the build-out of the Terraform module owners' community.